willrstern/docker-cloud-nginx-load-balancing/README.md

 $ DOCKERCLOUD_AUTH="Basic ...."
 NGINX_LB_NAME=prod npm start
 ```
 It will now watch your Docker Cloud cluster for events and generate a config to `./default.conf`
-  - __How do I get those variables?__
+  - __How do I get the `DOCKERCLOUD_AUTH` variable?__
     - Run any service on Docker Cloud with the `Full Access` API role on the environment variables page.
     - Now inspect the running service's `Environment Variables` tab to see the `DOCKERCLOUD_AUTH` value.